All About Chess Pieces (Symbolism, Shape & Design)

 Symbolism in the Design of Chess Pieces

-Chess Symbolizes characters of highest courts and council in Medieval times.
+Chess Symbolizes the characters of the highest courts and council in Medieval times.
 The King rules the land supported by his Queen and army making up 6 different chess pieces.
-Battles represent life of the times when battles were fought for control of lands and defence of territories.
+Battles represent life of the times when battles were fought for control of lands and defense of territories.

 We then assume the rest of the pieces make up the Army protecting the Royal pair, another reasonable assumption, we have the religious presence of the Bishop who was always important in royal courts and council, and of course the trusted Knight on horseback.
 And of course, those poor Pawns, the infantry leading the charge and being the least important and disposable for a higher cause.

 But hang on?
 What about the rook?
+Whats a rook in chess?
 Everything else is of human origin and now we have a bloody Castle that moves around too!!

-Let’s take a deeper delve into the symbolism of individual chess pieces and see how they came to be.
+Let’s take a deeper delve into all chess piece names, the symbolism of individual chess pieces and see how they came to be.

 The History of Chess Pieces